How to Select Who to Use as a Reference

 The Best Way to Ask for a Reference

-When you ask for a reference, you should also provide them with the information they will need to speak or write persuasively about you.
-Good documents to send them include your resume, the job descriptions for which you are applying, and lists of your volunteer and / or team activities.
+When you ask for a reference, you should provide them with all the information they will need to speak or write persuasively about you.
+Good documents to send them include your resume, the job descriptions for which you are applying, and lists of your volunteer and/or team activities.

 Create a List of References